 Due to the evolving variants, booster shots are recommended for immunocompromised individuals, such as those receiving cancer treatment.
 The U.S. federal government recommends boosters also for the general public, to be administered eight months after the second dose.
 These recommendations only apply to those who received the Pfizer or Moderna vaccines, as there are currently no guidelines for additional doses of J&J.

 In order to slow the spread of COVID-19 and keep at-risk populations safe, it is recommended that people keep six feet of distance between one another (social distancing), wear cloth masks over the mouth and nose in public settings, frequently wash their hands, and clean and disinfect high-touch surfaces.

 What is known about COVID-19, how it spreads and what the risks are, is continually evolving.
-To date, there is no vaccine or cure for COVID-19.
+To date, there is no cure for COVID-19.

 Think you have COVID-19?

 Answer a few of our questions and find out if you're at risk for Coronavirus (COVID-19).